espressif/esp-matter/docs/en/faq.rst

 **Section 5.1.7: Generation of the Passcode** in the Core Matter Specification.

 Ideally, devices should only store the Spake2p verifier, not the Passcode itself.
-If the Passcode is stored on the device, it must be physically separated from the Spake2p verifier’s location and must be accessible only through local interface and must not be accessible to the unit handling the Spake2p verifier.
+If the Passcode is stored on the device, it must be physically separated from the Spake2p verifier's location and must be accessible only through local interface and must not be accessible to the unit handling the Spake2p verifier.